tagline: From openSUSE

 The board should provide guidance and support existing governance structures, but shouldn't direct or control development, since community mechanisms exist to accomplish the goals of the project.
 The board should document decisions and policies.

-The board of maintainers consists of five community members including two people who are not employed by SUSE.
+The board of maintainers consists of five community members including at least three people who are not employed by SUSE.
 The board is headed by a chairperson with veto power over any decision.
 The chairperson is appointed by SUSE and will typically be a SUSE employee.
 SUSE appoints the initial members of the board with participation of the community.
 It should include the coordinators of distribution, communication, and build service.
 It will receive bylaws to define its processes.

 SUSE provides the openSUSE community with resources to maintain and release the openSUSE distribution.
 SUSE supports openSUSE through sponsoring of infrastructure, human resources and funding.
 It continuously maintains infrastructure and software.